LSDtopotools/lsdfailtools/README.md

 - Everything is now ready to run, note you will need to follow these steps everytime you want to use the software.

+### To build locally from a local Dockerfile: ###

+- Download the Dockerfile from https://github.com/LSDtopotools/lsdtt_failtools_docker

+- Place the Dockerfile in a directory then navigate there via the command line and run:

+- `docker build --tag lsdtt_failtools_docker .`

+### After you have built the container ###

+- Ensure that you have already cloned the lsdfailtools repository somewhere on your machine either using git from the command line or by downloading from the github website directly and unzipping it (https://github.com/LSDtopotools/lsdfailtools.git)
+- `sudo docker run -it -v /path/to/your/cloned/repo:/LSDTopoTools -e NASA_USERNAME="username" -e NASA_PASSWORD="password"`

+- Note: this requires a an account on the NASA EartData website (https://urs.earthdata.nasa.gov), make a login and password, click in Applications>Authorized Apps> Approve More Applications and select NASA GESDISC DATA ARCHIVE.
+This will be used in the PRECIPITATION section for downloading precipitaiton data.

 ## MODEL DATA INPUTS ##
 ------------